shelleyolivia/learn-tutorials/network-documentation/thegraph/tutorials/query-ethereum-data-with-the-graph.md

 Fill in **purchase** as **0.2** and **amount** as **20**.
 Click on the **Write** button.

-It will open up the metamask prompt.
-Make sure you are on the **Rinkeby** test network.
+It will open up the Metamask prompt.
+Make sure you are on the Rinkeby test network.

 ![Metamask](../../../.gitbook/assets/graph_metamask.png)